FREE SHIPPING ON OUR SUBSCRIPTION BOX AND ORDERS OVER $59!

 These bamboo pads (and now organic cotton tampons too!)
 I sell go under the name Tsuno.
 If you are wondering how to say that, it's kind of like the word tsunami.
 But it didn't actually have anything to do with a giant 'crimson wave', that was a great connection I realised afterwards.
 Yoko Tsuno was a cartoon character who was the epitome of a competent woman.
 She was an engineer, a pilot, a scuba diver, amongst many other great things.
 Nothing really held her back, and definitely not her period.
 I liked the name.
 It's good.
 Tsuno is good.

 A little while after starting Tsuno I heard about Share the Dignity, Pinchapoo and the Asylum Seeker Resource Centre.
 Before then I had not given much thought to what it must be like to be an asylum seeker arriving here with nothing, a homeless person in Australia, or fleeing from domestic violence, and how having your period without effective and hygienic products can make your situation more difficult.
 We encourage our customers to support these local charities and match every donation made via our website.
-I made a calculation recently (February 2023) and I have delivered over 65 000 boxes of Tsuno pads and tampons to these local charities.
+I made a calculation recently (June 2023) and I have delivered over 70 000 boxes of Tsuno pads and tampons to these local charities.

 Even after almost 9 years, Tsuno is still a very small business, I am the only full time employee here, but I have some wonderful support from my distributors, retailers and others in my community.
-And a little word on what is to come, this year (2023), I aim to spend much of the year revisiting my original goal of developing a new reusable period product!
-I am slowly working on it behind the scenes.

 Thank you so much for taking an interest in Tsuno, it's been a wonderful journey bringing it to life and watching it grow with your support.
 Thank you!